Diplomatic missions

 Competitive service

-The Embassy of R. Bulgaria in the State of Kuwait performs the following certifications and legalizations:
+The Embassy of the Republic of Bulgaria in the State of Kuwait performs the following legalizations and certifications:

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.